 - These tests have questions that use realistic context.
 Also, there are open-ended and short essay opportunities for students to demonstrate knowledge and creativity.

 - These tests are not timed so students have plenty of time to do their best.

 - These tests have alternate versions called the California Alternate Assessments (CAA) for a student whose Individualized Education Program (IEP) requires an alternate version of the test.

-- The California Science Pilot test will be given to students in grades 5 and 8 and high school.
+- The California Science Test will be given to students in grades 5, 8, and high school.

 The CAASPP test has replaced the Standardized Testing and Reporting (STAR), as the new state academic testing program.
 CAASPP is a system intended to provide information that can be used to monitor student progress and ensure that all students leave high school ready for college and career.
 The 2018 CAASPP includes computer adaptive tests in English Language Arts and Mathematics.